Cover Image for Philosophy & Computational Complexity | Scott Aaronson @ UT Austin

 WHAT ⭐️:

-• Guests will join us for a live Q&A discussion with Professor Scott Aaronson (UT Austin & OpenAI) on his influential essay: Why Philosophers Should Care About Computational Complexity.
+• Join us for an exclusive in-person Q&A discussion with Professor Scott Aaronson (UT Austin & OpenAI) on his influential work: Why Philosophers Should Care About Computational Complexity.

 • More work from Scott Aaronson can be found on his site: https://scottaaronson.blog